 In India, 1.6 W/kg is the limit of SAR value.
 All brands need to keep the value below SAR limits.

-You can check Radiation level of your smartphone by dialing a USSD code *#07# on your keypad.
+You can check the Radiation level of your smartphone by dialing a USSD code *#07# on your keypad.
 If it is below 1.6 W/kg then it is completely safe.

 24. Mobile Phones Cause Fire at Fuel Stations